 These little tasting plates were so fulfilling that soon we had to request our drinks without tapas, and to forget our plans of a bigger dinner.

 As the closing time approached, the owner couple lowered the door’s metal grid halfway down, as a sign that servings were finished and the restaurant was closing.
-Yet the wife motioned us to get inside.
+Then came a surprise; the lady of the house motioned us to get inside.

 The language barrier prevented us from having a deeper conversation, and we are not fans of bullfighting at all.